Christian de Chergé: Study of Islam and the Quran

-The Group Ribât-al-Salam
+Ribât-al-Salam

-He founded, with Claude Rault, a White Father who became bishop of Sahara, the group Ribât-al-Salam (The Place of Peace), who discussed the Muslim tradition and spirituality, in the Spring of 1979.
-In 1980, the group was joined by Sufi Muslims from the fraternity Alawya, founded by sheikh Ahmad al-Alawi.
+He founded, with Claude Rault, of the Missionaries of Africa, who became bishop of Sahara, the group Ribât-al-Salam (The Place of Peace), who discussed the Muslim tradition and spirituality, in the Spring of 1979.
+In 1980, the group was joined by Sufi Muslims from the fraternity Alawya, founded by Sheikh Ahmad al-Alawi.
 The group had regular meetings at the monastery, representing a place for dialogue and prayer between Christians and Muslims, in mutual respect.

 Last years, kidnapping and death

 In the early 1990s, Islamic fundamentalism threatened Algeria.
 In 1993, a group of armed men irrupted into the monastery shortly after the murder of twelve Croatians, three kilometers nearby.
 Dom De Chérgé had a bad feeling and decided to write his now famous testament, for two times, on 1 December 1993 and 1 January 1994.
 It would be published in the newspaper La Croix, shortly after his death, on 29 May 1996, and it became known as the Spiritual Testament of Christian de Chérgé.

 In the night of 26 to 27 March 1996, a group of 20 armed men from the GIA entered the monastery at 1:45 AM.
-They took seven monks captive, including one, Brother Bruno, who was a visitor from Fès, Morocco.
+They took seven monks' captive, including one, Brother Bruno, who was a visitor from Fès, Morocco.
 Two monks escaped the kidnappers.
 A message signed by the GIA announced that the seven monks had been beheaded on 21 May 1996.
 It is still uncertain who killed them, because some sources claim that they died during an airstrike from the Algerian Air Force.

 Father de Chergé and the other monks were buried in the Abbey of Our Lady of Atlas cemetery.